skiffer/hydra-docgpt.ai/privacy_import_data.md

 - it uses scope https://www.googleapis.com/auth/userinfo.email for identifying you at the backend part.

-### Why does "Data import in Sheets™" need those permissions?
+### Why does "Import data in Sheets™" need those permissions?

-"Data import in Sheets™" is integrated with G Suite apps like Sheets.
+"Import data in Sheets™" is integrated with G Suite apps like Sheets™.
 It requires access to the Google environment to provide services seamlessly across the G Suite apps.
-"Mail Merge for Sheets™ Gmail™" only requests the minimum-required permissions that are essential for it to function optimally.
+"Import data in Sheets™" only requests the minimum-required permissions that are essential for it to function optimally.

-"Data import in Sheets™" does not have access to your Google account or your password, only to your email  info.
+"Import data in Sheets™" does not have access to your Google account or your password, only to your email  info.
 We do not share your email.

 ### Still have questions?